Background

 - TFTP session tracking and traffic analysis.

-The following images demonstrate some typical usages of cPacketSniffer
+The following images demonstrate some typical usages of cPacketSniffer:

 Packet Analysis: